Improved InnoDB I/O Scalability¶

 none: means that a constant value will be written to log blocks instead of calculated checksum values and no checksum validation will be performed on InnoDB/XtraBackup recovery, or changed page tracking (if enabled).

-innodb: (the default) means the default InnoDB behavior – a custom and inefficient algorithm is used to calculate log checksums, but logs created with this option are compatible with upstream MySQL and earlier Percona Server or Percona XtraBackup versions that do not support other log checksum algorithms.
+innodb: (the default) means the default InnoDB behavior – a custom and inefficient algorithm is used to calculate log checksums, but logs created with this option are compatible with upstream MySQL and earlier Percona Server for MySQL or Percona XtraBackup versions that do not support other log checksum algorithms.

 crc32: will use CRC32 for log block checksums.
 Checksums will also benefit from hardware acceleration provided by recent Intel CPUs.

 strict_*: Normally, XtraDB or Percona XtraBackup will tolerate checksums created with other algorithms than is currently specified with the

 innodb_log_checksum_algorithmoption.
 That is, if checksums don’t match when reading the redo log on recovery, the block is considered corrupted only if no algorithm produces the value matching the checksum stored in the log block header.
 This can be disabled by prepending the value with the

 strict_innodbwill only accept checksums created using the corresponding algorithms, but not the other ones.
 To ensure that any log data written using the previous algorithm is fully overwritten before strictness becomes effective following migration procedure to a strict log block checksum should be used: